treeverse/lakeFS/design/open/lakefs-kv-execution-plan.md

 ## Transform from using db to kv package

-High level interface described in the kv proposal, we should consider taking the DynamoDB interface to address the way we communicate `set-if` functionality while marshal the same value without fetching data first.
+High level API described in the kv proposal, we should consider taking the DynamoDB API to address the way we communicate `set-if` functionality while marshal the same value without fetching data first.

-Key/value format can be done using ProtoBuf / JSON.
+Key/value format can be done using ProtoBuf / JSON - discussion and information will be part of a design document.

-- key format based on path - a format with escaping should be supported to enable easy way to encode values as part of the key
+Each data currently stored using 'db' in a table will be migrated to a key value format.
-- each model should include version as part of the model information
+Key will be based on the identity and lookup properties of the data.
-- migrate from old model to new one without downtime
+Value will encode the data with additional version information to enable future data migration.

 ## Per package changes